 Job describes the need for someone to intercede for him in heaven.
 This person would be his advocate and provide a witness for him.
 Although this is probably not intended as a prophecy, it closely parallels the way Jesus intercedes for people in heaven.
-(See: heaven, sky, heavens, heavenly, witness, eyewitness and prophet, prophecy, prophesy, seer, prophetess)
+(See: heaven, sky, heavens, heavenly and testimony, testify, witness, eyewitness and prophet, prophecy, prophesy, seer, prophetess)